Immigration to Canada: Contemporary immigration, 1970s–present

 From 2013–2014, most of the Canadian public, as well as the country's major political parties, supported either sustaining or increasing the current level of immigration.
 A sociological study conducted in 2014 concluded that "Australia and Canada are the most receptive to immigration among western nations."
 In 2017, an Angus Reid poll indicated that a majority of respondents believed that Canada should accept fewer immigrants and refugees.

 According to 2016 Census data via Statistics Canada, over one in five Canadians were born abroad, while 22.3% of the Canadian population belonged to visible minorities, of whom three in ten were born in Canada.
 Moreover, 21.9% of the Canadian population reported themselves as being or having been a landed immigrant or permanent resident in Canada—close to the 1921 Census record of 22.3%, the highest level Canada has seen since Confederation in 1867.

 In 2019, Canada admitted 341,180 permanent residents, compared to 321,055 the previous year.
 Among those admitted, 58% were economic immigrants and their accompanying immediate families; 27% were family class; 15% were either resettled refugees or protected persons or were in the humanitarian and other category.
 India, Philippines and China are the top three countries of origin for immigrants moving to Canada.
 A record number of 405,000 immigrants were admitted to Canada in 2021, surpassing the previous annual record of 400,900 set in 1913.

 In 2022, the Government of Canada stated plans to increase immigration to 500,000 people per year until 2025.
+However, following issues regarding temporary residents of Canada the number of permanent residents in 2025 decreased from a previous target of 500,000 to 395,000, and is to set a smaller target for by 2027.

+As of January 2025, more than three million temporary residents were living in Canada, and an estimated 600,000 undocumented migrants were present in 2024.
+The 2025 federal budget stated that the Liberal government intends to reinstate the pandemic-period Temporary Resident to Permanent Resident (TR to PR) lower-threshold immigration pathway, which transitioned temporary foreign workers to permanent residents without regard for their competency or whether they were addressing genuine workforce shortages.
+Through this program, the government aims to approve approximately 33,000 such transitions each year through 2027.

 Immigration rate

 Since confederation in 1867, the highest annual immigration rate in Canada occurred during the early 20th century, including 1913 (new immigrants accounted for 5.3 percent of the total population), 1912 (5.1 percent), 1911 (4.6 percent), 1907 (4.3 percent) and 1910 (4.1 percent).
-At this time, immigration from the British Isles increased, supplemented by a rapid increase in immigration flows from continental Europe, especially Germany, Scandinavia, and the Soviet Union.
+At this time, immigration from the British Isles increased, supplemented by a rapid increase in immigration flows from continental Europe, especially Germany, Scandinavia, Austria-Hungary and the Russian Empire.